Thanks to these sisters, the good boys and girls receive tennis balls - ExBulletin

 Emily's older sister, Ava, a fourth-year student at UVA, thought college was a natural fit for Aces for Earth and launched the program in August 2022, baking at the Sheridan Snyder Tennis Center, Boars Head Sports Club, St. Annes Belfield School and local fitness club ACAC.

-The problem was that the GoFundMe money was running out and Ava was doing all the work herself.
+The problem was that the GoFundMe money was running low and Ava was doing all the work herself.
 She needed help.

 She turned to President Jim Ryan for ideas.
 They met in his office in Madison Hall.
 I was all dressed up.
 He was so nice and it was very casual, she said.
 He just wanted to hear about the idea and he thought it was a great idea.